This script is available in scripts/consult_environments.py

 Note

-For more information about the available variables in an environment, execute a default simulation with EnergyPlus engine and see RDD file generated in the output.
+For more information about the available variables in an environment, execute a default simulation with EnergyPlus and check the RDD file generated in the output.

 meters = {